rajeshrajoji/onlinetrainingpoc/README.md

-# spring-boot & angular 6 authentication application
+# spring-boot & angular 6  application
 - This project is a simple secured authentication of an Angular6 frontend application with a simple Spring Boot backend API with Spring  Security and enroll user to a course